 2. 1955-D DDO FS-101

-Unlike the famous 1955 Philadelphia doubled die obverse, the Denver mint doubling is not nearly as noticeable as the more famous Philadelphia variety.
+Unlike the famous Philadelphia doubled die obverse, the Denver mint’s DDO variety is far more subtle and significantly less dramatic.

-The 1955-D DDO FS-101 shows doubling primarily on the eye, ear, vest and on the “19” of date, making it a sought-after variety among collectors who appreciate subtle but genuine hub doubling errors.
+The 1955-D DDO FS-101 shows doubling primarily on the eye, ear, vest, and the “19” of the date — making it a sought-after variety for collectors who appreciate genuine hub doubling even when it requires careful examination to detect.

 1955-D DDO FS-101 Wheat Penny (RD) Price/Grade Chart